 Our borough has been especially affected by the COVID-19 pandemic, with the highest per-case fatality rate in NYC.
 As an institution that provides educational resources to thousands of people annually, the Bronx Museum is committed to helping our community during this uncertain time.
-This page will be regularly updated with information for those in need.
-(Updated May 26, 2020)
+Content in bold links to active resources; this page will be regularly updated.
+(Updated July 1, 2020)

 FOOD & MEAL RESOURCES

 One week of free groceries are available to all New Yorkers in five boroughs at the Neighborhood Opportunity Network (NeON) Nutrition Kitchens.
 Visit Invisible Hands Deliver to have groceries delivered straight to you by volunteers from communities at the least risk for severe COVID-19 reactions.

 Find a food bank through NYC FoodHelp or search Soup Kitchens and Food Pantries by Borough.
 Additionally, the New York Common Panty offers fresh, culturally relevant and nutritious food free through the Choice Pantry Program in the Bronx.